 Looking to get into phlebotomy but don’t know where to start?
-As an occupation in high demand in the medical field, it can be difficult to know where to start, and what you can proactively do once your educational program begins.
-Blood work is not as simple as it seems; you must understand the critical steps to landing a phlebotomist position, from acquiring the appropriate licenses to broadening your network.
+As an occupation in high demand in the medical field, it can be difficult to know where to start and what you can proactively do to kickstart your career as a phlebotomist.
+As with most professions, you must understand the critical steps to landing a phlebotomist position, from attending the right school to acquiring the appropriate licenses to broadening your network.
+Here is how to get hired as a phlebotomist.

 ATTEND PHLEBOTOMY SCHOOL